Language Support

 One of the considerations we need to make when using C is what standard library we want to use.
 Unfortunately there is no standard C library that works across all operating systems unlike other languages.

-Our current plan is to create a libc for LionsOS-based system using the picolibc project.
+Our current plan is to create a libc for LionsOS-based system using the picolibc project, but at the moment we use a fork of musllibc.

 Pancake #

-Pancake, is not mature yet but is receiving internal use for writing drivers.
+Pancake is not yet mature but is receiving internal use for writing and formally verifying drivers.

 You can find out more about the Pancake project here.